-(a) Termination without Cause outside of Change in Control Period.
-If, outside of the Change in Control Period, the Company (or any parent, subsidiary or successor of the Company) terminates Executive's employment without Cause, then, subject to Section 4 below, Executive will receive the following severance benefits from the Company:

-(i) Base Salary Severance.
-Executive will receive base salary severance in an amount equal to the number of months set forth below based on the length of time Executive was employed by the Company (or any parent, subsidiary or successor of the Company) prior to the Executive's termination date (the "Severance Period") multiplied by Executive's Base Salary Rate:
+- (a) Termination without Cause outside of Change in Control Period.
+If, outside of the Change in Control Period, the Company (or any parent, subsidiary or successor of the Company) terminates Executive's employment without Cause, then, subject to Section 4 below, Executive will receive the following severance benefits from the Company: - (i) Base Salary Severance.
+Executive will receive base salary severance in an amount equal to three (3) months (the "Severance Period") multiplied by Executive's Base Salary Rate.